angular-ui/ui-utils/modules/scroll/README.md

 The viewport is an element representing the space where the items from the collection are to be shown.
 Unless specified explicitly with the ngScrollViewport directive (see below), browser window will be used as viewport.

-**Important:** The viewport height has to be constrained because the directive will stop asking the datasource for more elements only when it has enough to fill out the viewport.
-If the height of the viewport is not constrained (style="height:auto") this will never happen and the directive will try to pull the entire content of the datasource.
+**Important: viewport height must be constrained.** The directive will stop asking the datasource for more elements only when it has enough to fill out the viewport.
+If the height of the viewport is not constrained (style="height:auto")  it will pull the entire content of the datasource and may throw an Error depending on the number of items in the datasource.
+Even if it does not, using the directive this way does not provide any advantages over using ng-repeat, because item template will be always instantiated for every item in the datasource.

 ### Dependencies

-To use the directive make sure the ui-scroll.js (as transpiled from [ui-scroll.coffee](https://github.com/Hill30/NGScroller/tree/v0.0.2)) is loaded in your page.
+To use the directive make sure the ui-scroll.js (as transpiled from [ui-scroll.coffee](https://github.com/Hill30/NGScroller/blob/master/src/scripts/application.coffee)) is loaded in your page.
 You also have to include module name 'ui.scroll' on the list of your application module dependencies.

 The code in this file relies on a few DOM element methods of jQuery which are currently not implemented in jQlite, namely
 * before(elem)